AlphaBeta906/UUN/src/docs/world/kelais/index.md

 <span>Please be advised that the worldport leading to the site in Samarin is unstable, usage of the worldport may lead to death if the worldport closes.
 Please use the worldport with risk, and only when needed.</span></div></div>

 Samarin is a village in the desert of Mastistan, with it's nearest city being Nottelocale, and is the base of operations for GPS, map data and other satellites.
 Samarin does not speak Anglese, only having an elder who knows basic Anglese.

+### Divore
+Divore is the capital of Cynetia, near a river.
+Like Yibble, the locals of Divore speak Anglese.

 <div class="divider"></div>
 <a href="/docs/world/kelais/update-1">➥ Kelais Update 1</a>